ramdacxp/angular-nginx-webapi/README.md

 # Angular NGINX WebAPI setup for Docker Compose

-This repo contains my reference `Dockerfile`s and config to
+This cheat sheet repo contains my reference `Dockerfile`s and configuration to setup a project containing:

 * Angular app
   * Build in Docker